 I think it’s time that we modify the laws.
 They need to be overhauled, because we’re not the only ones that are suffering from this.
 There are many, many people who are suffering this injustice.
 Here in New Orleans, many contractors are paying $13 or $10 an hour to do cleanup work from the Katrina disaster.
 However, the contractors have figured out that they can import people from other countries and pay them half that to do the cleanup work.
 So this is really a contradiction.
 And this is creating tensions, racial tensions between the African Americans who are local to New Orleans and the Latin Americans who are being imported to work here.

-AMY GOODMAN: Nestor Vallero and Saket Soni, we have to break, but we’re going to come back to this discussion, and then we’re going to go to Canada to get an update on the ten-year-old boy whose story we broke last week, Kevin, who is in a prison facility named Hutto in Texas right now with his parents.
+AMY GOODMAN: Nestor Vallero and Saket Soni, we have to break, but we’re going to come back to this discussion, and then we’re going to go to Canada to get an update on the 10-year-old boy whose story we broke last week, Kevin, who is in a prison facility named Hutto in Texas right now with his parents.
 And we’re going to talk to the Canadian lawyer who has some news, an update.
 Nestor Vallero is a Mexican guestworker; Saket Soni, spokesperson for Alliance of Guest Workers for Dignity.
 They’re talking to us from PBS station WLAE in New Orleans.
 Stay with us.

 AMY GOODMAN: We spoke with Matt Redd at Redd Properties in response to questions about the Mexican guestworkers.
 He declined to comment, saying only that he "didn’t want to stir it up any more than it’s already been stirred up."
-He went on to say only 98% of his workers were happy as can be and that 3% were upset, no longer work there.
+He went on to say only 98 percent of his workers were happy as can be and that 3 percent were upset, no longer work there.
 He declined our invitation to join us on the broadcast.
 So I want to end this segment with Saket Soni at PBS station WLAE, the spokesperson for the Alliance of Guest Workers for Dignity.
 Can you say what needs to be done and respond to what the spokesperson for Redd Properties said?

-SAKET SONI: Well, you know, it’s certainly untrue, patently untrue, that 98% of the workers are happy.
+SAKET SONI: Well, you know, it’s certainly untrue, patently untrue, that 98 percent of the workers are happy.
 The workers who work for Matt Redd pretty much feel the way workers across the Gulf Coast are feeling about the guestworker program.
-You know, there’s a restaurant in New Orleans, and in that single restaurant in New Orleans after Hurricane Katrina, African American women were working at the kitchen for $10 an hour.
+You know, there’s a restaurant in New Orleans, and in that single restaurant in New Orleans after Hurricane Katrina, African-American women were working at the kitchen for $10 an hour.
 They were all fired and replaced by undocumented workers, who were hired for eight bucks an hour.
 Those undocumented workers were then fired and replaced by Brazilian guestworkers on H-2B visas, who were given those jobs for $6.
 Those H-2B visa holders paid $10,000 to come to New Orleans to chop vegetables, and they were told that if they ever stop chopping, the employer would call Immigration.
 Guestworkers know that they’re at the bottom of the race to the bottom in the Gulf Coast.
 The workers who work for Matt Redd feel no different.

 AMY GOODMAN: Saket Soni, I want to thank you very much for joining us, as well I want to thank Nestor Vallero, the Mexican guestworker who joined us, as well, and thank WLAE, the PBS station in New Orleans, for hosting you.
 We will certainly continue to follow this story.